 There is not a single reason to say No to this beauty once in a lifetime.
 And if you wish to repeat it again, it’s a blessing!

 Planning a trip to Ladakh ?
 Check out best budget Ladakh tour packages now.

 Best time to visit: It is amazing to experience the beauty of Pangong in months of May-September.
 In the rest of the months, winters turn harsh and get a thick coat of frozen sheet.
 Though the lovers of natural beauty visit the place even in winters to walk over the lake and making their fantasy live.

-Altitude: The altitude of the Pangong lake is around 14,270 feet above the sea level.
+Altitude: It is the highest among the high altitude lakes in India.
+The altitude of the Pangong lake is around 14,270 feet above the sea level.
 Even after this height, fierce travelers reach here for some perfect time and solace.

 Distance Between Leh and Pangong Lake: A marked distance of 225 km or a drive of 6 hours will land one up at Pangong lake.

 Permits: As Pangong lake is settled at a border zone of India and China, Indians need to take Inner Line Permit which can be issued online as well as offline from Tourist Information Center at Leh Market.
 Foreigners need to take Protected Area Permit which is also available online.